2015 6 Hours of Silverstone: Entry list

 Oliver Jarvis (pictured in 2009) took the place of nine-time 24 Hours of Le Mans winner Tom Kristensen.

 A total of 29 cars were officially entered for the 6 Hours of Silverstone with most of the entries in the Le Mans Prototype 1 (LMP1) and Le Mans Prototype 2 (LMP2) classes.
 The 2014 race winners, Toyota, returned to defend their title.
 Three manufacturers, Porsche, Toyota and Audi Sport Team Joest, were represented in LMP1 by two cars each.
 Team ByKolles were the sole LMP1 privateer team partaking in the race.
 Nissan were scheduled to debut two GT-R LM Nismos at the circuit but decided to forego the first two rounds after issues with the car during testing.
 The team decided to focus on making its debut at the 24 Hours of Le Mans.
 Similarly, Rebellion Racing signed a contract to run Advanced Engine Research V6 twin-turbocharged engines instead of Toyota V8s they had used since 2012.
 This prompted the team to withdraw from the first two races so they and chassis developer Oreca could modify the R-Ones to accommodate the new engine.
 After the retirement of nine-time 24 Hours of Le Mans winner Tom Kristensen, Audi internally promoted Oliver Jarvis to the squad.
-ByKolles's Simon Trummer was stranded in Switzerland due to a French air traffic control strike, and Christian Klien was contacted on the day of the first practice session to take his place.
+ByKolles's Simon Trummer was stranded in Switzerland due to a French air traffic control strike, and Christian Klien, who was signed to drive for Team SARD Morand, was contacted on the day of the first practice session to take his place.

 LMP2 consisted of 8 cars with 27 drivers in 4 different types of chassis.
 Defending LMP2 champions SMP Racing and driver Sergey Zlobin opted not to return, instead focusing on the European Le Mans Series (ELMS) to develop their new BR01 chassis.
 2013 class champions OAK Racing returned to the World Endurance Championship (WEC) under their own banner for team owner and driver Jacques Nicolet.
 Their G-Drive Racing team, which won four races in 2014, expanded to two-cars for 2015.
 All three entries used the Ligier JS P2-Nissan.
 KCMG also remained in the WEC for 2015, replacing their Oreca 03R with the newer 05 car.
 Strakka Racing, who had filed a full-season entry in 2014 but failed to race after development delays with their Strakka-Dome S103 car, returned for 2015 with an unchanged programme.